 V. Notification and Award Administration

-RSVP will name one winner and up to two alternates at the end of the competition.
+RSVP will award up to two Fellowships and may name up to two alternates at the end of the competition.

-Notification will take place by email not later than May 15, 2017.
-The winner will have until June 15, 2017 to accept or decline the award.
+Notification will take place by email.
+The winner will have two weeks to accept or decline the award.

 All decisions are final.
 Unsuccessful applicants may choose to revise and resubmit their applications at later deadlines.